lanyusan/image/README.md

 # Note

 This is an enhancement for Editor.js's ImageTool plugin, with an extra field: quantity.
-It is used for editing product component data, each entry is typically composed of name, quanity and image
+It is used for editing product component data, each entry is typically composed of name, quanity and image.

+In this tool, caption is used for name field.

 Two extra config options are added:

 withQuantity: boolean - default to false.
 If set to true, quantity input will be added after caption.
-If set to false, it will be displayed.
+If set to false, it will be NOT displayed.

 quantityPlaceholder: string - set quantity input placeholder, default to 'Quantity'